-At the heart of it, people want to come to work, do a good job, feel like they make a difference and be recognised for their work.
+At the heart of it, people want to come to work, do a good job, feel like they make a difference and be recognized for their work.

-People Strategy

-can help you achieve this - for your staff and for your business.
+People strategy can help you achieve this - for your staff and your business.

-Why do I need to implement a People Strategy?
+Why do I need this?

-When you think about your business's greatest asset, what comes to mind?
+When you think about your business' greatest asset, what comes to mind?

-You may consider your fleet of trucks, your state-of-the art coffee machine, or, perhaps the office building that you decided to buy, rather than rent.
+You may consider your fleet of trucks, your state-of-the-art coffee machine, or, perhaps the office building that you decided to buy, rather than rent.